-Accredited by the Association to Advance Collegiate Schools of Business International (AACSB), offers a high-quality, highly relevant educational experience taught by professors who regularly interact with the business community and who are up to date with the rapid changes in the global business environment.
+Our Business Department is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
+We offer a high-quality, highly relevant educational experience taught by professors who regularly interact with the business community and who are up to date with the rapid changes in the global business environment.

 Careers after Parkside

 A major in accounting provides you with a variety of job opportunities within a dynamic field.
 Some of the career options include